-The other day, I came across this thread on Reddit’s r/dataisbeautiful sub (Reddit has lured me down many a late night rabbit-holes lately.
+The other day, I came across this thread on Reddit’s r/dataisbeautiful sub (Reddit has lured me down many late-night rabbit-holes lately.
 Have you seen some of the stuff on there?!) from a programmer who created a graph to show the effect that media coverage had on app downloads for their to-do-list app.

 Here’s a look at the full graph: